VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Finland is also known as "the land of of the thousand lakes," because of the over 188,000 lakes found in this country**
+- ⚡ Daily fun fact: **In August 1999, Lori Lynn Lomeli set a record by spinning 82 Hula Hoops at the same time for three full revolutions**

 <h3 align="left">Connect with me:</h3>
 <p align="left">